bellemanwesley/statebasedml/README.md

 ## Overview

-statebasedml is a Python library for training data on state based machine learning data.
+statebasedml is a Python library for training data with state based machine learning.

 Installation instructions
 -------------------------